horizon-research/BLITZCRANK/README.md

 To run the demo, use python to run `planning_back_end.py`.

+The contents in `hw_unit` are C/C++ code that can be synthesized into hardware.
+You can use high-level synthesis (HLS) to convert them into HDL.

 ## Citation

 If you think this work is useful in your research, please consider cite our paper: